netscaler/netscaler-k8s-ingress-controller/docs/vault.md

 # Deploying HTTPS web application on Kubernetes with Citrix Ingress Controller and Hashicorp Vault using cert-manager

-This topic provies a sample workflow that leverages HashiCorp Vault as self-signed CA to automate TLS certificate provisioning, revocation, and renewal for an ingress resources deployed with Citrix ingress controller using cert-manager.
+This topic provides a sample workflow that leverages HashiCorp Vault as self-signed CA to automate TLS certificate provisioning, revocation, and renewal for an ingress resources deployed with Citrix ingress controller using cert-manager.

 Specifically, the workflow uses the Vault PKI Secrets Engine to create a CA. This tutorial assumes that you've a Vault server installed and reachable from Kubernetes cluster.
 Vault's PKI engine is suitable for internal applications and for external facing applications that require public trust, you can refer [automating TLS certificates using letsencrypt CA](./ACME.md)